Oasis (band): 2009–2024: Split and aftermath

 It is with some sadness and great relief ...
 I quit Oasis tonight.
 People will write and say what they like, but I simply could not go on working with Liam a day longer.

 The split occurred on the tail-end of a world tour, with only two dates remaining.
 Noel reflected on the incident in 2015 in an interview with Esquire: "I reckon if I'd had got to the end of that tour and I'd had six months off I would have just forgotten about it, got on with it.
 But the straw that broke the camel's back was the night in Paris and that was a fight.
 There's no hidden darkness."

-Liam and the remaining members of Oasis decided to continue under the name Beady Eye, releasing two studio albums until their break-up in 2014.
-Liam started a solo career and has released three studio albums, with Arthurs joining him occasionally on tour.
-Noel formed a solo project, Noel Gallagher's High Flying Birds and has released four studio albums, with Sharrock and Archer later joining as members.
+Liam and the remaining members of Oasis decided to continue under the name Beady Eye, releasing two studio albums before their break-up in 2014.
+Liam started a solo career and has released three albums, with Arthurs joining him occasionally on tour.
+Noel formed a solo project, Noel Gallagher's High Flying Birds and has released four albums, with Sharrock and Archer later joining as members.
 Bell reunited with former band Ride.

 On 16 February 2010, Oasis won Best British Album of the Last 30 Years – for (What's the Story) Morning Glory? – at the 2010 Brit Awards.
-Liam collected the award alone before presenting his speech, which thanked Bonehead, McGuigan and Alan White but not Noel, and throwing his microphone and the band's award into the crowd; he later defended his actions.
+Liam collected the award alone before presenting his speech, which thanked Arthurs, McGuigan, and White but not Noel, and throwing his microphone and the band's award into the crowd; he later defended his actions.
 Time Flies...
 1994–2009, a compilation of singles, was released on 14 June 2010.
 It became the band's final album to reach number one on the UK Albums Chart.
 A remastered 3-disc version of Definitely Maybe was released on 19 May 2014.